 The Rev. Dr. Blake Bradford, who currently serves as the Central District Superintendent, will be the new Northwest District Superintendent beginning July 1.
 Bradford said his focus as DS will be to continue building on the work that Coburn and the churches of the Northwest District have already put into motion, while also figuring out what the post-COVID church will look like going forward.

 “I think that opportunities will abound to help connect people to each other and connect people to Jesus.
 People are going to be looking for community, and so the question then is, ‘how can the church respond to the opportunity and the challenge of this moment?’

 “You know, COVID has really sped up all these trends in the church.
 Things that we thought would probably happen in Arkansas and the Northwest District in the next five years are actually happening now.
 Churches have to respond and connect to a world that is different today than it was before March 2020.
-I’m humbled to continue as a Superintendent, and I am grateful to Bishop Mueller for the opportunity,” Bradford said.
+I’m humbled to continue as a Superintendent,” Bradford said.

 As far as taking over the DS appointment from his friend, Bradford said that they will be big shoes to fill, but he’s happy that Coburn is going to be taking some much-needed time off to pursue his other passions, namely photography.

 “I got to really know Stephen when we both served on the Board of Ordained Ministry years ago, and I’m excited for him to start a new chapter of his life and wish him a wonderful retirement.
 I can’t wait to see the great photography that he’s going to do around our country.
 I’ll be doing my best to follow such a great church leader.”